polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 /*
  * Forward evaluating the [result] node below,
- * and returning the results to caller.
+ * and returning it to caller as JSON.
  */
 unwrap:x:+/*
 return-nodes